No trip to New York City is complete without a trip to see the Statue of Liberty.

 Now it was time to measure.

-We talked a bit about nonstandard units of measurement.
-We weren’t going to use a ruler to measure; we were going to use ourselves.
+We talked a bit about nonstandard units of measurement, because we weren’t going to use a ruler to measure.
+We were going to use ourselves.
 I made tiny squares to stand for each of the girls.
 (And when I say tiny, they were less than 1/2/”!)

 I showed the girls how to measure with their squares.
 We laid it down, drew a line along the top, and then placed the square on top of that line.
 They moved up and up and up until they reached the top.